Yandex Cloud

 sudo yum install nano -y

-4. Set the environment variables required for the script to run:
+4. Set the environment variables used by the script:

 export BUCKETNAME="<bucket_name>"